JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 2- Download the script file [here](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/releases/latest/download/Open-Show-Apps.ahk)

-3- Edit the script (Notepad works) and create your shortcuts setting your [keys](https://autohotkey.com/docs/KeyList.htm) and using the above utility functions
+3- Edit the script (Notepad works) and create your shortcuts, setting your [keys](https://autohotkey.com/docs/KeyList.htm) and the address to your desired App by using the above utility functions

+For example, this line `F7:: OpenOrShowAppBasedOnExeName("C:\Windows\System32\SnippingTool.exe")`  will open the Window's SnippingTool when you press the *F7* key

 4- Execute the script (Double click on it)